 Here in Florida, our peak season for this type of squash is pretty much now, so you’re probably seeing lots of it at farmers markets and local farms.
 They’re tender, delicately flavored and, easy to work with.
 And fortunately, there are lots of ways to use them up, if you happen to find yourself with too many.
 At Geraldson Community Farm, in particular, they’re growing these adorable round versions of summer and zucchini — aren’t they cute?
 They almost look like little pumpkins, but they’re definitely not 🙂

 One of my favorite squash dishes is gratin.
 Merriam-Webster defines gratin as “a dish that has breadcrumbs or cheese on top and is baked in an oven.”
 Yes, it’s basically a casserole made with a cheesy topping, but you can add so much to make it even more awesome.
-I sautéed the squash with onions and garlic, then bake it in a flavorful cream sauce with cheese, of course (but you could leave that out if you want), some fresh herbs, and topped it all with a crunchy bread crumb crust mixed with olive oil.
+I sautéed the squash with onions and garlic, then baked it in a flavorful cream sauce with cheese, of course (but you could leave that out if you want), with fresh herbs, and topped it all with a crunchy bread crumb crust mixed with olive oil.
 Sometimes I like to add in fresh tomatoes, too – also quite delicious.

 This is a pretty simple way to use up squash — it’s also quite satisfying, while not being too heavy.
 I served it recently at a beach cookout and it was pretty much a wipeout.
 So if you find yourself with lots of summer squash, don’t fret.
 This is just one tasty way to put it to good use!